 As all parents know, raising children comes with many costs, which is why it’s good to know that the government has a scheme called the Family Tax Benefit in place to help parents cover some of these costs, and it’s important to understand what you might be entitled to and how to claim it.

-Although the total benefit will vary according to each family’s circumstances, this article will give a brief rundown on what Family Tax Benefit is, Family Tax Benefit Payment rates, some of the tests used to determine your payments, and the process involved with making a claim.
-Family Tax Benefit is broken into Family Tax Benefit part A and B, and is a separate process to getting your child registered with Centrelink and claiming child care subsidy.
+Although the total benefit will vary according to each family’s circumstances, this article will give a brief rundown on what Family Tax Benefit is, Family Tax Benefit Payment rates, some of the tests used to determine your payments and the process involved with making a claim.
+Family Tax Benefit is broken into Family Tax Benefit part A and B, and is a separate process for getting your child registered with Centrelink and claiming child care subsidy.

 Family Tax Benefit Part A

 This portion of FTB is calculated per child and according to each individual family’s circumstances.
 The eligibility requirement is that you must care for a dependent child aged 0-15 years at least 35% of the time, or a child aged 16-19 years who meets specific study requirements.
 You will undergo income testing to determine the amount of support you receive, but it is only eligible for families whose total adjusted taxable income is less than $80,000 per year.